Using a Local Repository

 Deploy from a new branch

-To add a new branch, you have to create it in your remote repository and then pull the changes.
-After this, you can select one of two (or more) active branches in Plesk.
-Go to Websites & Domains > Git, click Change branch and path, and in the opened window select the branch name in the Branch menu.
+Now you can select one of two active branches.
+Go to Websites & Domains > Git, click the Change branch and path link, and in the opened window select the branch name in the Branch menu.

 Change the deployment path